verifyica-team/verifyica/ANNOTATIONS.md

 - `@Verifyica.Test` test method ordering is irrespective of which class (superclass / subclass) the method is defined.

 - If `verifyica.engine.class.parallelism` is greater than `1`, orders test class **execution submission order**.
   - Test class execution will still be in parallel.

-- A method with `@Verifyica.Order` and `@Verifyica.Step` will generate an error
-  - use one or thr other

 ---